Southwestern Ontario: 13,000 Years of History

 The gallery is divided into four major time periods that discuss aspects of daily life found archaeologically.
 Can you imagine what life was like 11,000 years ago?

-The Paleo-Indian period (12,000 – 9,500 B.P.) represents the period when the first inhabitants of southern Ontario arrived about 12,000 years ago, shortly after the end of the Ice Age and the retreat of the Wisconsin Glacier.
+The Paleo Period (12,000 – 9,500 B.P.) represents the period when the first inhabitants of Southern Ontario arrived about 12,000 years ago, shortly after the end of the Ice Age and the retreat of the Wisconsin Glacier.

-The Historic period represents significant changes brought about by European contact with First Nations in the late sixteenth and seventeenth centuries, the continuing First Nations adaptations through to the present day, and the sequence of historical events of European-born settlers and their descendants in southern Ontario.
+The Historic Period represents significant changes brought about by European contact with First Nations in the late sixteenth and seventeenth centuries, the continuing First Nations adaptations through to the present day, and the sequence of historical events of European-born settlers and their descendants in Ssouthern Ontario.

 Editor’s Note (April 2016): Updated information

 We recently shared Dr. Ellis’ videos and this post on our Facebook page and a question was raised by the community about a site that a former student recalled being discussed while she attended Western.
 Mechelle was enquiring about a site that might have “Salish” roots.

 Dr. Ellis responded that “the Davidson Site was not a “Salish” site but I think she may have been asking about the Davidson Archaic site where I found at least one pit house that resembles historically known ones from out west.
 I have co-written a longish summary of that work as a whole at Davidson intended for a more general audience and published in Kewa“.